-Strategic risk S Human l Fertilisation a and Embryolog gy Authority 23 Risk area Description and impact Description and impact Strategic objective linkage Risk scores Recent trend Risk owner Data There is a risk that Efficiency, economy and value: ensuring the HFEA Inherent risk level: ⇔⇩⇔⇧ Juliet Tizzard incorrect data is released remains demonstrably good value for the public, the sector and Government.
+Strategic risk s Human l Fertilisation a and Embryolog gy Authority 23 Risk area Description and impact Strategic objective linkage Risk score es Recent trend Risk owner Data There is a risk that Efficiency, economy and value: ensuring the HFEA Inherent ri isk level: ⇔⇩⇔⇧ Juliet Tizzard incorrect data is released remains demonstrably good value for the public, the sector and Government.
 Likelihood Impact Inherent risk D 2: in response to a Parliamentary question Sector and Government.
 5 4 20 Very high Incorrect data (PQ), or a Freedom of Residual r isk level: released Information (FOI) or data Likelihood Impact Residual risk protection request.
-4 3 12 High - 1 + threshold: 8 Medium ======================================= Causes / so purces Mitigations Timescale mitigations e and owners ship of Effectiveness - - commentary Poor record I keeping Refresher training and reminders about good In place - S Above tolerance. records management practice.
+4 3 12 High - 1 threshold: 8 Medium ======================================= Causes / so purces Mitigations Timescale mitigations and owners ship of Effectiveness - - commentary Poor record I keeping Refresher training and reminders about good In place - S Above tolerance. records management practice.
 Head level 6 month contract recruited to manage the office move and review records management.
-Head post in place - SMT Although we have some good controls in place for dealing wi TRIM review and retention policy implementation work - subsumed by IT strategy.
-To sync in with IT strategy - Dave Moysen/Juliet Tizzard PQs and other externally generated requests, it should be Audit of Epicentre to reveal any data errors.
+Head post in place - SMT Although we have some good controls in place for dealing wit TRIM review and retention policy implementation work - subsumed by IT strategy.
+To sync in with IT strategy - Dave Moysen/Juliet Tizzard PQs and other externally generated requests, it should b Audit of Epicentre to reveal any data errors.
 All queries being routed through Licensing, who have a definitive list of all licensing details.
-Completed October 2015 - Juliet noted that we cannot control incoming volumes, which in January 2015 (for example) Excessive demand on systems and over- reliance on a few key expert individuals - request overload - leading to errors PQs, FOIs and OTRs have dedicated expert staff/teams to deal with them.
+Completed October 2015 - Juliet Tizzard noted that we cannot control incoming volumes, which in January 2015 (for example) Excessive demand on systems and over- reliance on a few key expert individuals - request overload - leading to errors PQs, FOIs and OTRs have dedicated expert staff/teams to deal with them.
 If more time is needed for a complex PQ, attempts are made to take the issue out of the very tightly timed PQ process and replace this with a more detailed and considered letter back to the enquirer so as to provide the necessary level of detail and accuracy in the answer.
 We also refer back to previous answers so as to give a check, and to ensure consistent presentation of similar data.
 FOI requests are refused when there are grounds for this.
-In place - Juliet Tizzard / Nick Jones were among the have ever expe Volumes decrea second half of 2 now increased a January 2015 (for example) were among the highest we have ever experienced.
-Volumes decreased in the second half of 2015, but hav now increased again.
+In place - Juliet Tizzard / Nick Jones were among the highest we have ever experienced.
+Volumes decreased in the second half of 2015, but have now increased again.
 PQ SOP revised and log created, to be maintained by new Committee and Information Officer/Scientific uliet Tizzard